liweiyi88/onedump/README.md

 On the other hand, loading the configuration from an S3 bucket is better when security is your concern (encryption, versioning and fine-grain permission control etc) and when it is not convenient to have a persistent volume to store your config file (e.g. run it via a docker container).
 Instead of downloading the config file from S3 to a local directory. `onedump` will load the config directly to memory from S3 via AWS API.

 ## How it works
-The primary use case of `onedump` is to run one command from one configuration file that dumps database contents from different database drivers to different destinations.
+The primary use case of `onedump` is to run one command with a configuration file.
+It dumps database from different drivers to different destinations.

 ### Connect to the database
 `onedump` connects to your database in two ways: direct network access or SSH.